The beauty of qualitative research is that it can benefit every phase of this process.

 Surveys are arguably the most thorough research type.

-Through open ended malleability of a survey, as well as the rigidness of a survey, it will allow you to go as deep as examining the why behind the answers.
+Through open-ended malleability of survey, as well as the rigidness of a survey, it will allow you to go as deep as examining the why behind the answers.

 4. Ethnographic Research